adityadewz/calendarly-frontend/README.md

 Shared modules such as header, sidebar, chat are contained in core module.

+## Layout Module

+1. Used for scaffolding the application's major routing logic.
+2. Imports Core Module.
+3. Contains the major layout components such as the header, sidebar, chatbar.
+4. Contains the app's major routing module.

+## Calendar Module

+1. Our app's default opening page.
+2. Contains the fullCalendar.js(Jquery UI plugin) for the user to interact and add a post.
+3. Provides features such as 'Add a post', 'Edit Post'.
+4. Contains an instance of createPost component for adding a post to the calendar.
+5. Provides a service 'CalendarService' to allow contain related to calendar which can then be injected into onther modules when required.

 ## Post Module (feature module)

 1. It contains 2 components: